Why I'm starting a newsletter on the intersection of tech and the cultural industries.

 If you’ve been forwarded this article by email, or have clicked through from social media, I hope you'll sign up and give Cybercultural a shot.
 Especially if you work in the cultural or creative industries, or at a tech company that intersects with those industries in any way.

-All content will be free until the end of June, while I ramp up Cybercultural and hone the formula.
-Then on 1 July, subscriber-only content will start (you’ll need to opt-in to become a paying subscriber).
+All content will be free during the beta period, while I ramp up Cybercultural and hone the formula.
+At some point in the near future, I will enable subscriber-only content (you’ll need to opt-in to become a paying subscriber).

 I'd really appreciate your support; and I promise I won't let you down!